ethantkoenig/run_lambda/README.rst

 Documentation
 -------------

-Documentation for the package can be found `here <https://www.pythonhosted.org/run-lambda>`_.
+Documentation for the package can be found `on Read the Docs <http://run-lambda.readthedocs.io>`_.